 Native speakers consider questions separately and estimate the degree of happiness denoted by the different response options provided in their language.
 This is done on a bar scale, ranging from 10 to 0.
 The native speaker’s task is to divide the scale into sections that correspond with the meaning denoted by the words used to qualify happiness.
-The native speakers will be asked to do this for each of the response options of several questions.
+The native speakers do this for each of the response options of several questions.

 The assessments are made on a computer screen, which displays the survey question and a vertical bar scale.
 Next to this will be the verbal response options, such as ‘very happy’ or ‘not happy’.
-On the vertical bar there will be horizontal lines that can be moved by the cursor to section the bar.
+On the vertical bar there are horizontal lines that can be moved by the cursor to section the bar.
 The user can move these lines up and down and thereby divide the into sections of different size.
-The response options next to the line will also move.
+The response options next to the line also move.
 The native speakers must shift the boundaries until they feel that the segments on the bar correspond with the meaning of the words used for the response options.
 This tool is named a ‘Scale Interval Recorder’ and is available on request.
 For a demonstration click here.

 The assessments are made by university students.
 We opted for university students rather than average citizens, because the task requires a more than average verbal intelligence.
 Volunteers are recruited though professors who participate in the study.
 Professors explain the study to the students in class and then hand out a flyer with further details and a log-on code.
 Interested students then do the assessments on a PC with Internet connection.
 This task is expected to take about 10 minutes.
 We aim at a precision of 0,1 and a 0 to 10 scale in a 95% confidence interval, which will require about 200 student-judges to participate per language.